h2r/burlap_rosbridge/README.md

 After creating our `RosEnvironment` we set up a `ActionPublisher` for each of our BURLAP actions.
 Specifically, we use a `RepeatingActionPublisher`.
 A `RepeatingActionPublisher` will have the affect of publishing a specified message a fixed number of times at a specified period.
 Specifically, for each BURLAP action, we define a `RepeatingActionPublisher` that will publish the corresponding Twist message 5 times with a period of 500 milliseconds between each publish.
 We also have to specify the action topic for this message.
 We set it to the topic commonly used by the Turtlebot robot, but you should be sure set it to whichever topic your Twist-controlled robot will respond.
 Note that we set a synchronized flag for the  `RepeatingActionPublisher` publisher to true.
 This has the effect of the `ActionPublisher` blocking until it has published all 5 messages before returning control to the calling `Environment`.
 Because we set it to be synchronized, it will also automatically set the return delay to the period length, which will cause the `RosEnvironment` to wait an additional 500 millseconds after the `RepeatingActionPublisher` published its final 5th message thereby allowing time for that final message to have an affect.

 Normally when interacting with a `RosEnvironment` no observations or actions will be permitted until it receives from ROS the first State message (indicating the initial state of the environment).
 In this example, however, we are not going to write any state generation code, so no message will ever arrive.
-Therefore, we use the `env.overrideFirstReceivedState(new MutableState())` call to force the Environment to think the current state is the one provided (an empty `State`) so that we can continue without waiting for a message that will never come.
+Therefore, we use the `env.overrideFirstReceivedState(NullState.instance))` call to force the Environment to think the current state is the one provided (an empty `NullState`) so that we can continue without waiting for a message that will never come.

-Finally, we use the standard BURLAP `TerminalExplorer` to allow us to manually interact with the `Environment` with keyboard commands.
-We also give some action name alias of w,a,s, and d so that we can simply type that key (and press enter) to have it execute a forward, rotate, or backward action.
-If you run the code, you should find that when you enter the keyboard commands it causes the robot to move.
+Finally, we use the standard BURLAP `EnvironmentShell` to allow us to manually interact with the `Environment` with the shell's ex command (use ex -h to see its help information in the shell)

 ### Custom State Messages